Getting started

 Prerequisites

-- You need a Venly business account, if you don't have one, click here to register in our Business Portal, or follow our step-by-step guide, Getting Started with Venly.
+- You need a Venly business account, if you don't have one, register in our Developer Portal, or follow our step-by-step guide, Getting Started with Venly.

 - You need your Client ID and Client Secret which can be obtained from the Portal as shown below.

-There are several ways to run API calls, but for this guide we will be using Swagger or Postman to execute the different endpoints.
+- There are several ways to run API calls, but for this guide, you can use the API-Reference or Postman to execute the different endpoints.

 1. Authenticating